datadistillr/ddr_public_docs/docs/connecting-data/connecting-your-data-to-datadistillr/connecting-to-apis-and-external-data/jira.md

 # Connecting to JIRA

 ## JIRA Data Source Form
-To set up a data sourcr connection for JIRA, you will need to have:
+To set up a data source connection for JIRA, you will need to have:

 - A unique name for your data source connection to be used in queries
 - The domain of your Atlassian account